 - Conjunctival symptoms

-- Other constitutional symptoms like fever, malaise etc.
+- Constitutional symptoms such as fever, malaise etc.

-Identification of etiological cause is based on the pattern, chronicity and seasonal variation of symptoms, history of medication, the presence of co-existing conditions, occupational exposures, environmental history and identification of precipitating factors.
+Identification of etiology is based on the pattern, chronicity and seasonal variation of symptoms, history of medication, the presence of co-existing conditions, occupational exposures, environmental history and identification of precipitating factors.

-Physical examination should also focus on identifying surgically correctable condition like deviated nasal septum, polyps or enlarged turbinate.
+Physical examination should also focus on identifying conditions like deviated nasal septum, polyps, or enlarged turbinate.
 Allergen skin test or in-vitro testing is useful in detecting allergic rhinitis.

-- Antihistaminic mostly nonsedating oral or intra-nasal antihistaminics like loratadine, cetirizine, fexofenadine, etc.
+- Non-sedating oral or intranasal antihistamines like loratadine, cetirizine, fexofenadine, etc.

 - Avoidance of inciting allergens